I usually go to Digbeth for two reasons nowadays: to check out new graffiti and visit The Clean Kilo. Two good reasons, I agree.

 But it’s a shame I keep forgetting there are so many great places to eat around Custard Factory and Digbeth’s high street itself.
-One of my favourite restaurants, The Warehouse Café, were just re-opened.
+One of my favourite restaurants, The Warehouse Café, was just re-opened.

 Not to mention that popping to Digbeth Dining Club once a month should be compulsory for any resident of Brum.